Umudvarr/Useful-tools/README.md

 # Useful-tools-1
-You can find useful informaiton here (and also watch Useful-tools-2) which you search.
+You can find useful information here (and also watch Useful-tools-2) which you search.

 # Light -> Dark